jaakkohurtta/Autocrop/README.md

 ## Usage
 Select an image, set target dimensions, adjust crop and hit export.

-The example below will create a 775x277 crop from the source image.
+The example below will create a 775x277 image with the chosen crop from the source image.

 ![Autocrop screenshot](https://github.com/jaakkohurtta/Autocrop/blob/main/autocrop_screenshot.jpg?raw=true)